whirltack/whirltack/README.md

 i'm not sure about roleplaying... i dont roleplay... sorry!!

+come and talk!!! i dont bite!!! but i am timid!!! (like the name suggests.....heh.. laugh guys.
+Please) please be nice!

 INT always!!!! whispering is okay but i might not always see the notification!!!!

 thank you!!! <:)

 ![.](https://github.com/user-attachments/assets/bc86822b-888e-4afb-a0b0-cc025bc5d208)

+p.s.
+go show some love to my goat @Saphicorn